-They consist of things such as steel mills, aluminum manufacturers, automobile manufacturers, heavy equipment manufacturers, hotels and resorts, home builders, and many luxury items, such as fine jewelry.
+These types of firms are known as cyclical companies.
+They consist of businesses like steel mills, aluminum manufacturers, automobile manufacturers, heavy equipment manufacturers, hotels and resorts, home builders, and many luxury item manufacturers, such as fine jewelry companies.

 Calculating the Operating Margin

-Operating Income ÷ Sales = Operating Margin
+Operating Income / Sales = Operating Margin